madnificent/SEXML/contrib/sexml-objects/cl-binds/README.txt

 How To Use

 All you have to do is define a class and inherit from "bindable-object".

 Also your class must have a metaclass of "attributes-class".

-A slot called
-%bound-object will be inherited from bindable-object that you will use to specify the object to bind to.
+A slot called %bound-object will be inherited from bindable-object that you will use to specify the object to bind to.

 To specify which slot is bound to the other object's slot you will use an attribute called :bound-slot-name.

+To have control over the values that get read and written, you can specify :read and :write functions via attributes to be called with one argument that is the value that has been read, or the value that is going to be written.
+This allows transformations to be done to the values. like when you have a time-stamp object bound to some slot and you want the bound object to get only a string containing the year.

 Example:

 CL-BINDS>
 (defclass text-box (bindable-object)
   ((value :accessor value :initform nil :initarg :value
-          :attributes (:bound-slot-name 'username))
+          :attributes (:bound-slot-name 'username
-   (slot-b :accessor slot-b :initform nil :initarg :slot-b)) (:metaclass attributes-class))
+					:reader (lambda (x) (concatenate 'string x " read-value")) :writer (lambda (x) (concatenate 'string x " written-value")))) (slot-b :accessor slot-b :initform nil :initarg :slot-b)) (:metaclass attributes-class))